rdkcentral/networkmanager/docs/NetworkManagerPlugin.md

 <a name="method.StartWiFiScan"></a>
 ## *StartWiFiScan [<sup>method</sup>](#head.Methods)*

 Initiates WiFi scaning.
-This method supports scanning for specific range of frequency like 2.4GHz only or 5GHz only or 6GHz only or ALL.
-When no input passed about the frequency to be scanned, it scans for all.
+This method supports scanning specific frequencies (2.4GHz, 5GHz, 6GHz).
+When no input is passed for frequency, it scans all supported frequencies.
 When list of SSIDs to be scanned specifically, it can be passed as input.
 It publishes 'onAvailableSSIDs' event upon completion.

 Also see: [onAvailableSSIDs](#event.onAvailableSSIDs)